Tour du Mont Blanc

 Experience the cultures and cuisines of France, Switzerland and Italy while circling the spectacular Mont Blanc massif on the Tour du Mont Blanc trail system.
 It’s a challenging route that rewards us with some of the most exquisite mountain scenery in the world.
 It’s a classic and popular European adventure…. even better when we’re doing it our way:

-Two stages with 6 days trekking in each stage and a rest day in the middle.
-Choose one stage, or do both.
+Two stages with 7 days each and a rest day in the middle.
+Choose the first or second stage, or do both.

-A lodge-to-lodge excursion, with dinner, breakfast, a bunk and a shower provided at each stop.
+A lodge-to-lodge excursion: dinner, breakfast, a bed and a shower provided at each stop.

 - Trek begins and ends in the high-style resort town of Chamonix, France